EASOL/easol-docker/README.md

 [official command line reference](http://docs.docker.com/compose/reference/docker-compose/).

 ### Demo scripts
-In the `site` folder there are a couple of PHP scripts that show how to connect to a MS SQL Server instance and list its tables.
+In the `demo-scripts` folder there are a couple of PHP scripts that show how to connect to a MS SQL Server instance and list its tables.
 The `sybase.php` file uses the `sybase_ct` PHP extension and the `odbc.php` file uses the standard ODBC approach.

 Keep in mind that, in order to choose the database that you want to connect to, you must use an ODBC connection.
 When